 Did you know that having strong password management and multi-factor authentication is a requirement of various cybersecurity laws, regulations, and standards?

 To ensure employees can perform their duties efficiently, some organizations provide them with extensive access to systems and data at once.
 Accounts of such users are a goldmine for cyberattackers, as compromising them can make it easier to access critical cloud infrastructure and escalate privileges.

-To avoid this, your organization can regularly reassess and revoke user privileges.
+To avoid this, your organization can regularly reassess and revoke user access permissions as part of the user privilege management process.
 Consider following the principle of least privilege, which states that users should only have access to data necessary to perform their job.
 In such a case, compromising a user’s cloud account will only provide cybercriminals with limited access to sensitive data.

 In addition, your organization can control access permissions by having clear onboarding and offboarding procedures, including adding and removing accounts and their privileges.

 Ekran System’s PAM functionality can help you implement the principle of least privilege in your cloud infrastructure, enabling you to granularly manage access privileges of your cloud user accounts and more: